 Automatic Recurring Payments ↑ Back to Top

-With automatic payments, a recurring payment is charged without any involvement from the customer or store manager.
-Subscriptions will process the payment using the payment gateway which was used to purchase the subscription.
+With automatic payments, a recurring payment is charged without involvement from the customer or store manager.
+WooCommerce Subscriptions processes the payment with the payment gateway used to purchase the subscription.
 This method is the most convenient for you and your customers.

-However, in order for a payment gateway extension to provide automatic payments, the extension’s developer must integrate their extension with Subscriptions.
-An up-to-date list of payment gateways which support automatic payments in the Subscription Payment Gateways document.
-Payment gateways that support automatic recurring payments are also listed in the Payment Gateways section of the Subscriptions’ Settings administration screen of your site.
+For a payment gateway extension to provide automatic payments, the extension developer must integrate their extension with Subscriptions.
+A current list of payment gateways that support automatic payments can be found at: Subscription Payment Gateways.
+Payment gateways that support automatic recurring payments are also listed in the Payment Gateways section of Subscriptions’ Settings on your site.

 Automatic payments are on by default.
-To turn off automatic payments, select the Turn Off Automatic Payments checkbox on the Subscriptions settings screen.
+To turn off automatic payments, tick the Turn Off Automatic Payments checkbox at Subscriptions settings.

 Manual Recurring Payments ↑ Back to Top

 The manual renewal payment process uses the standard WooCommerce checkout flow.
-The customer pays for renewal in much the same way a customer would purchase a product or subscription.
-A walkthrough of the manual renewal payment process, with screenshots, is available in the Subscriber’s View document.
+A customer pays for renewal in much the same way a customer would purchase a product or subscription.
+A walkthrough of the manual renewal payment process, with screenshots, is available in Subscriber’s View.

-The only difference to the original subscription purchase is that no recurring totals are displayed.
-For example, the price for a $100 / year subscription will be displayed for a renewal as $100 whereas for the initial purchase, it would have been displayed as $100 / year.
+The only difference to the original subscription purchase is no recurring totals are displayed.
+For example, the price for a $100/year subscription is displayed for a renewal as $100, whereas it would have been displayed as $100/year for the initial purchase.

 When a subscription accepts a manual renewal payment, the customer can choose a different payment method for each renewal payment.
-Furthermore, all payment methods on your site can be used for subscription payments, including bank transfer and cheque.
-However, because the customer is required to manually pay for renewal, manual payments are best suited for subscriptions billed infrequently, for example, once per year.
+Also all payment methods on your site can be used for subscription payments, including bank transfer and cheque.
+However, because the customer is required to manually pay for renewal, manual payments are best suited for subscriptions billed infrequently, e.g., once a year.

 Manual renewal payments are off by default.
-To accept manual payments, you must enabled the Accept Manual Renewals setting.
+To accept manual payments, you must enable Accept Manual Renewals.

-You can also choose whether to send the customer an email to remind her to login to the store and make the renewal payment by enabling or disabling the Customer Renewal Invoice email.
+You can also choose whether to send the customer an email to remind them to log into the store and make the renewal payment by enabling or disabling the Customer Renewal Invoice email.

-Learn more about the impact of manual payments on payment gateway extensions in the Subscription Payment Gateways document.
+More info on the impact of manual payments on payment gateways at Subscription Payment Gateways.